 Figure 39 shows the position of rail border crossings with countries outside the EU.
 Subsequently, Figure 40 shows the position of major ports and airports located in the territory of the Amber RFC countries.

 Figure 39: Rail border crossings - with countries outside the EU (Source: ŽSR, VVÚŽ)

-Figure 40: Position of ports and airports (Source: ŽSR, VVÚŽ)
+(Source: ŽSR, VVÚŽ)

-Table 43 contains a list of significant transport points located in the territory of the Amber RFC countries and lines.
+Table 43 contains a list of significant transport points located in the territory of the Amber

+RFC countries and lines.